goafabric/spring-boot-example-service/src/deploy/kubernetes.md

 #init
-- configure minikube yourself or use provision/minikube-download-mac script
+- configure minikube yourself or use provision/minikube-download-mac script => be sure to configure accordingly to your system
 - do "stack prov" once inside kubernetes/infra/global"
 - do "stack up/down" inside example or sub folders
+- minikube dashboard brings up the dashboard inside your browser
+- that's it, the following sections are only for more details

 #Minikube Config